nicolasgandrade/servermanager-frontend/README.md

 ![Heroku](https://img.shields.io/badge/heroku-%23430098.svg?style=for-the-badge&logo=heroku&logoColor=white)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.
 This is the frontend of the fullstack application Server Manager, an app where you can save, delete and ping servers.
+With this app, you can test the connection between the machine where the program is running and another machine by its IP address.
 The backend repository can be find here: https://github.com/nicolasgandrade/servermanager-backend

 <h4 align="center">